FlamingLasrSwrd/flaminglasrswrd.github.io/journal.md

 ---
 Semi-unfiltered life updates in the moment barely useful to me.
 Do not take seriously or literally.<!--more-->

+## 14 APR 2018
+A week of uninterrupted happiness and motivation.
+I can't remember if that has ever happened to me.
+Since the last episode on April 5, I have been eating a salad composed principally of leafy green every morning.
+The hypothesis is that somehow nitric oxide is contributing to my happiness.
+But whatever the real reason this is working, I'm not going to stop with the breakfast salads.

 ## 06 APR 2018
 Feeling much better today.